<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 This command instructs Docker to:

-• --gpus all: Use all available NVIDIA GPUs on the host machine.
+• --gpus all: Use all 8 NVIDIA H100 GPUs on the host machine.

-• --ipc=host: Share the host’s IPC namespace to improve multi-GPU communication performance.
+• --ipc=host: Share the host's IPC namespace, which is required for high-bandwidth multi-GPU communication.

 • --network host: Expose the container directly on the host network for simpler API access.